wangy8989/FinPFN/README.md

 pip install -r requirements.txt
 ```

-The code is forked on [TransformersCanDoBayesianInference](https://github.com/automl/TransformersCanDoBayesianInference).
+The code is forked from [TransformersCanDoBayesianInference](https://github.com/automl/TransformersCanDoBayesianInference).

 __Training a model__